arkaitzgarro/elastic-apm-laravel/README.md

 }
 ```

-Alternatively, you can now simply tag your collector in the container and it will be discovered:
+Alternatively, you can now simply tag your collector in the container and it will be discovered.
+Note that the collector **must** be tagged before the `Agent` is first resolved from the container, normally in the `boot` method of your provider.

 ```php
 // app/Providers/AppServiceProvider.php